saiharshithreddy/DS-Algo-practice/README.md

 # DS-Algo-interview-preparation

-**This is my own challenge to do 3 coding problems a day for 150 days.
+**This is my own challenge to do 3 coding problems a day for 150 days**
-**

 | #  | Day num |Question| Solution | Category |Difficulty | Notes |
 | -- |-------|----- | -------- | ---------- |-----|-------|